Azure/autorest.csharp/doc/features/subclients.md

 ## Single top-level client [NOT IMPLEMENTED, DESIGN ONLY]

 With multiple service clients it may be better to group them all under one top-level client to simplify discoverability.
-With configuration setting `--single-top-level-client=true`, **autorest.csharp** generates top level client for operation group that has empty name, and all clients for named operation groups become its subclients:
+With configuration setting `--single-top-level-client=true`, **autorest.csharp** generates top level client for operation group that has empty name, and all clients for named operation groups become its subclients.
+Generated subclients are called using `$"{operationGroups.language.default.name}"` format if all operation group names have at least two words.
+If any of the named operation groups have one word name, `$"{language.default.name}{operationGroups.language.default.name}"` format will be used.

 ```cs
 public partial class MyServiceClient